-This miso noodles recipe was inspired by a dish that I discovered several years ago in NYC.
-Miso and sesame oil give this recipe that rich and savory umami quality that is associated with so much of Asian fare.
+This easy miso noodles recipe was inspired by a dish that I discovered several years ago in NYC.
+Robust miso sauce gives this dish that rich and savory umami quality that is associated with Asian noodles.

 Jump to:

-Taste - Salty, sweet, bitter, sour, and umami: all of the major taste profiles are contained in these miso noodles.
-Garlic, ginger, miso, sesame oil, and lime juice all combine to create a super flavorful and well-balanced dressing for the roasted tomatoes and noodles.
+- Taste - Packed with robust savory and umami flavors, with garlic, ginger, miso, sesame oil, and lime juice creating a super flavorful and well-balanced sauce for the roasted tomatoes and noodles.

-Quick and Easy - Roasting the tomatoes is the longest part of this recipe, and that only takes 20 minutes.
-While the tomatoes are roasting, you can make the dressing and boil your noodles.
-Dinner is ready in less than 30 minutes!
+- Quick & Easy - While the tomatoes are roasting, you can make the miso sauce and boil your noodles.
+Dinner is ready in 30 minutes!

 🍅 Ingredient Notes

-- Fresh ginger and garlic - Always use fresh ginger and garlic whenever possible.
-Jarred garlic and/or ground ginger and garlic powder will work ok, but they won't be as flavorful.
+- Fresh ginger and garlic - I recommend using fresh ginger and garlic whenever possible.

 - Toasted sesame oil - Adds deep roasted flavor